babsey/nest-desktop-docs/online-services/jupyter-jsc.rst

    .. grid-item::
       :columns: 4

-      Step 5: In JupyterLab launcher
+      | 5.
+In JupyterLab launcher

       Click on NEST Desktop icon